tonghuikang/blog/_posts/2025-10-20-delivering-ai-instructions.md

 In CLAUDE.md or AGENTS.md, you can already write where to find instructions - if doing this, read this, if doing that, read that.
 The coding agent will read the instructions when it decides to read them.
 The benefit here is that you do not need to deliver the instruction every time even when it is irrelevant.
 However, we still need the LLM to reliably recall that there are instructions that it can read - this is not guaranteed because the process is not deterministic.

+## Instructions could be discovered

+I implement a small change to the codebase by hand.
+I open up Claude Code and ask "write tests".
+Usually it will be able to write the tests in the style I want it to.

+Where were the instructions?
+In CLAUDE.md there is only an instruction on how to run unit tests with `pytest`.
+But how does Claude Code figure out what style I want to write my tests in?
+It reads the existing tests that are in the codebase.
+It discovered the instructions.

+Instructions could be discovered.
+You do not specifically need to add to CLAUDE.md or implement hooks to spoon-feed Claude Code on how to work on your codebase.
+This assumes that your codebase is well-written enough to provide consistent instructions on how to work on your code.

-## Instructions could be delivered on condition
+## Instructions could be triggered

-Instead of relying on the LLM to decide to read the instruction, you can define deterministic conditions on whether to deliver the instruction.
+Instead of relying on the AI model to decide to read the instruction, you can define deterministic conditions to trigger a certain set of instructions.

 Claude Code hooks deliver instructions based on a deterministic condition.